 - Keyword research and keyword difficulty analysis

 - Search results tracking

 - Brand and reputation monitoring

 You don’t need to do all of these.
 You don’t need to do any of these.
 You could spend zero on tools.
-But tools help you do more, do it more efficiently, and they become more important with the complexity of your website and the complexity of your search market.
+But tools help you do more, do it more efficiently, and become more important with your website's complexity and the complexity of your search market.
 You can put a price on tools.
-In the case of SEMrush, there are three pricing packages, with the Guru level being the one most website owners and SEO professionals opt for.
+For example, here are some of the SEMrush plans and the prices associated with them:

-Tools are the easy part to price.
+Tools are the easy part of the price.
 Outsourcing is much harder.